MicrosoftDocs/openapi-docs/OpenAPI/kiota/using.md

 Whether to exclude the code generated only for backward compatibility reasons or not.
 Defaults to `false`.

+To maintain compatibility with applications that depends on generated clients, kiota emits additional code marked as obsolete.
+New clients do not need this additional backward compatible code.
+The code marked as obsolete will be removed in the next major version of kiota.
+Use this option to omit emitting the backward compatible code when generating a new client, or when the application using the existing client being refreshed does not depend on backward compatible code.

 ```bash
 kiota generate --exclude-backward-compatible
 ```